I move amendment No. 1:

 I propose not to oppose the Bill and that the Bill be read in approximately nine months, allowing the time to introduce legislation, if appropriate, on the matter.
 I want to work with Deputies on protecting properties from flooding.
 I have personal family experience of what it does to properties and I am open to reforms that Members wish to bring forward, particularly in the area of planning and environmental compliance that might make delivery to people and communities faster.
 However, we must be honest.
 People who are affected by flooding need to be told the truth and the establishment of an agency tonight would not prevent a single litre of water from entering their property.
 By working together I hope that we can make a positive change for communities across the country that continue to be ravaged by floods.
 If Members have suggestions on amending existing legislation that they believe will help, I certainly will work with them.

 I wish to conclude by assuring Members that I and the Government are working extremely hard to ensure that the greatest possible progress is being made to deliver on a very ambitious programme of investment in flood defence along the Shannon and nationally.
 The commitment of €1 billion in the national development plan is a clear sign of how high a priority this is for the Government.
-However, being able to spend this money with depend on the processes we and those contracting authorities, such as the city and county councils, have to work with.
+However, being able to spend this money will depend on the processes we and those contracting authorities, such as the city and county councils, have to work with.
 Our climate is changing, which we have witnessed with the increased storm frequency and weather events, and we must adapt accordingly.